wolfwood/wolfwood.github.io/_posts/2013-06-20-interface-fidelity.md

 libraries specifically to constrain expression, often under the banners of simplicity and/or correctness.

+To discuss expressivity I think the best formal grounding is information theory.
 We can think of a higher-level, destination interface as a compression of a low-level source interface.
 While matters are complicated by state that may be hidden in the interface, the intuition is that if every source symbol has a corresponding destination symbol, the compression is lossless, and the interfaces are of equal expressiveness.
 A necessary but not sufficient shortcut for these kind of examinations is: if the number of states (symbols) for the low-level interface is greater than for the high-level one, they cannot have the same expressive power.

-The XOmB kernel attempts to provide lossless interfaces to hardware.
+In striving to fully realize the flexibility of the exokernel design, the XOmB kernel attempts to provide lossless interfaces to hardware.
 It does so with two important design features.
 The first is statelessness, this simplifies matters because the only state is that which resides in the source interface.
 The second is direct exposure of the hardware to the greatest extent possible. the combination of the two make a comparison of expressiveness trivial, because the interfaces are the same.
 This is in stark contrast to POSIX-compliant systems, where the interfaces are so complex, stateful and dissimilar to hardware that it is difficult to know where to start in trying to